BPS-Circular-API/docs-page/docs/discord-bot/using-the-bot/bot-commands.md

 `/circular search [circular name]`: Look for a specific circular whose title keywords you remember.
 Example: Searching `mobile` finds and gives you the `Mobile Phone Usage Policy` circular, and it's details.

+`/circular remindme`: Remind you in DMs when a new circular is released.
 ## Server Administrator Commands

 :::tip TIP